-- The lighting of fires in the declared fire ban areas may be prohibited, subject to any special conditions or exemptions. - Open fires may be prohibited (Gas and electric barbecues may be used). - Permits to Light Fire issued in the declared area may be cancelled. - Other special conditions (or exemptions) may be imposed.
+- Lighting fires may be prohibited, subject to any special conditions or exemptions. - Open fires may be prohibited (Gas and electric barbecues may be used). - Permits to Light Fire issued in the declared area may be cancelled. - Other special conditions (or exemptions).